 - An Associate member may be any person or group with an interest in wetland science.
 They do not hold voting privileges and may be appointed to committees by the Board of Directors.
 An Associate Group membership entitles one (1) individual to the member's annual meeting at the member rate.

 - Student members have the same privileges as Associate members and must be enrolled in full or part-time academic training.

 - Student Member - $25.00

 CAWS Membership is based on a calendar year (January to December)

 Annual dues help support the annual meetings which have received great interest over the years and have provided a wealth of information to attendees (note that CAWS members enjoy discount pricing).
-Your dues also support the annual Michael Lefor Wetland Science Research Grant which is given to qualified undergraduate or graduate students to help defray the cost of wetland science research projects.
+Your dues also support the annual Michael Lefor Wetland Science Research Grant which is given to qualified undergraduate or graduate students to help defray the cost of wetland science research projects and to the Leslie Mehrhoff Plant Biodiversity Preservation Grant which promotes plant biodiversity preservation efforts in Connecticut.
 Members also receive periodic listserve messages from CAWS, with news and announcements of interest to wetland scientists, as well as invitations to occasional workshops organized or sponsored by CAWS or our partners.

 Note: New Full Members must submit resume, transcript and/or certification letter, and sponsorship form.

 ALREADY A MEMBER!
 If you are already a member and would like to renew your membership, you may do so by clicking here which will take you to our secure membership renewal page.

 Any questions regarding membership may be sent to the membership committee chairperson at email@example.com.